Archos: Generation 8

 On August 31, 2010 Archos announced its eighth generation of tablets.
 The five tablets were supposed to be launched with Android 2.2 Froyo along with a hold-over release of the Archos 5 without its GPS.
 Froyo was not released until sometime around December, due to numerous delays with the Archos firmware development team.

 Arnova series

-Under the new brandname Arnova, in 2011 Archos released a series of low cost Android tablets for the mass consumer market.
+Under the new brandname Arnova, in 2011 Archos released a series of low-cost Android tablets for the mass-consumer market.
 They are priced at 100 Euro to 200 Euro (in the U.S. $99 to $199).
-Current models have resistive touch screens, and uses the RK2818 Rockchip SoC.
+Older models have resistive touch screens, and uses the RK2818 Rockchip SoC.
 All versions have Wi-Fi (802.11 b/g).
 All currently come with the AppsLib application store.
 The official Android Market is not included out of box, but the Arnova devices may easily be rooted, and the Android Market is commonly installed by Arnova owners.